suraj-paramasivam/InfaRel_APIScanner_EDC/README.md

 This is the model required for the creation of custom resource in EDC

 <h3><b> Important Notes</b></h3>
-1. Please make sure to change the model package name if required.
+<li> Please make sure to change the model package name if required.
 It is recommended to change to something that reflects the customer conventions.
-For example, if Informatica internally uses this, we would have com.informatica.rest.api or something similar
+For example, if Informatica internally uses this, we would have com.informatica.rest.api or something similar</li>
-2. Please make sure to change the code according to the changes made to the package name in the model, else the upload to EDC will fail
+<li> Please make sure to change the code according to the changes made to the package name in the model, else the upload to EDC will fail</li>
-3. Based on our customer requirements, we had a few fields were added(URL), please review and remove them if needed
+<li> Based on our customer requirements, we had a few fields were added(URL), please review and remove them if needed</li>
-4. If you are planning to use this with a lower version of API spec, you will have to change the code accordingly.
+<li> If you are planning to use this with a lower version of API spec, you will have to change the code accordingly.</li>
-5. In both the scripts certificate verification is disabled, since ours was an internal API gateway.
-In case a certificate verification is required, you will have to change the code accordingly.
+<li> In both the scripts certificate verification is disabled, since ours was an internal API gateway.
+In case a certificate verification is required, you will have to change the code accordingly.</li>